will2therich1/SimPanel/README.md

 SimPanel
 =====

+NOTE: THIS IS NOT COMPLETE AND IS STILL IN DEVELOPMENT!
+USE AT OWN RISK

 SimPanel - The Simple Gamepanel.

 SimPanel is designed to be a simple panel for GameServer Managers to install and use.